TPuhr1/Go-Expense-Tracker-CLI/README.md

 ```bash
 expense-tracker list
 ```
-Allows the user to also filter the results by category
+Allows the user to also filter the results by category, the category belongs in quotes
 ```bash
 expense-tracker list --category "category"
 ```